 Together, proactive agents and prompt inversion signal a shift from “pull” search models toward continuous, adaptive assistance — where relevance isn’t just about matching a query, but about staying useful as the AI steers the interaction.

 The informational/navigational/transactional model served its time, but conversational search demands a broader lens.
-Even before the development of AI Search, SEOs were exploring all of the nuanced sub-intents that people would use in their searches.
+Happily, even before the development of AI Search, SEOs were exploring the nuanced sub-intents that people would use in their searches.

 Many interactions in AI platforms are exploratory, iterative, or even ambient — with no clear “search” moment at all.